-Georgia Tech J.S.
+Georgia Institute of Technology / J.S.
 Coon Building

-Wayfinding and signage
+Wayfinding strategy and signage design

 Jova Daniels Busby was the selected architect for the $9.1-million renovation of the J.S.
 Coon Building.
 The approved design transformed the early 20th-century building into a 21st-century home for students, faculty, and staff at Georgia Tech’s School of Psychology.